-Blind transfer lets a callee transfer a call to another person by pressing a special button and entering another person's number (usually extension number).
+Blind transfer lets a callee transfer a call to another person by pressing a special button and entering another person's number (usually an extension number).
 It's called this way because the person who transfers the call won't talk with the person to whom he transfers it.

 A lot of traditional telephony services rely on this SIP phones-/ SIP trunks-designed functionality.
 Earlier, a blind transfer requested by a third-party SIP started a call in a new session and the third call leg (transfer target) always saw the transferor as caller ID.